Make sure that you’ve learned about the enormous influence your PSR will have on your future if you go into the prison system.

 * The possibility of being sentenced to a “Cost of Incarceration Fee,” meaning that he would have to pay thousands each month toward his cost of confinement.

-At Prison Professor, we urge our clients to understand the relevance of the Presentence Investigation Report.
+At Prison Professor, we urge people to understand the relevance of the Presentence Investigation Report.
 Attorneys who lack experience with the Bureau of Prisons fail to appreciate the magnitude of this document’s influence on the individual’s journey through the prison system.
-Individuals who would like more personalized guidance in preparing for the Presentence Investigation should contact Prison Professor immediately.
-Time is of the offense in preparing for these documents.
-Our consultants are busy working with others who, like you, want to have the best possible outcome from their experience with the criminal justice system.

 If you’re working with an attorney who is preparing you to understand the relationship between your answers to all of the questions above, then you should be well prepared for the best possible outcome from the presentence investigation.
-If not, then we encourage you to make sure that you prepare yourself independently, or that you work with a consultant who can guide you.
+If not, then we encourage you to make sure that you prepare yourself independently.

 • What steps have you taken to prepare for your PSI interview?

 • What have you learned from your defense attorney about the role the PSI plays in your journey through prison?

 • What response do you have planned in the event that your Probation Officer makes inaccurate statements in your PSI?

 • How will your PSI influence your life after you conclude your obligation to the Bureau of Prisons?

 • What influence do you perceive your PSI will have on your journey inside?